 Some examples of the information that we collect and how we use it are:

 - Comments.
 In order to post a comment underneath a blog post, you will need to supply a name and email address.
 You may optionally supply a web address, which your name will link to.
 Your email address is not shown publicly, but can be seen by an Administrator in the back end of the website.
 It will not be shared with anyone, harvested or used for marketing purposes.
 It is solely for the purpose of verifying your identity as a commenter.
 If your comment is approved, it will appear with the name you supply, which will link to any web address you have supplied.
+In addition, if you use Gravatar and have a profile image linked to the email address that you supply, that profile image will show next to your comment.

 - PayPal transactions.
-If you buy something from us (such as an Eventbrite ticket) using PayPal, the email address that you use for your PayPal account is held by PayPal and visible by us.
+If you buy something from us (such as an Eventbrite ticket or PDF ebook) using PayPal, the email address that you use for your PayPal account is held by PayPal and visible by us.
 We would only ever use this email address to contact you about an issue with your order, such as a refund for a cancelled workshop.
 This is standard practice for purchasing online.
 These emails are used for transactional purposes only, relating to specific orders, and not used for marketing or any other purpose.

 - Social media.
 We can see information from social media activity such as when you ‘like’ our Facebook page, join our LinkedIn group or follow us on Twitter.
 But we do not record, store or harvest this information, nor use it for any purpose other than engaging with you on social media.
 This data is held by the respective social networks you are a member of, and you should familiarize yourself with their privacy settings and policies.